-Basic Wandering Jew Plant Care
+Basic Inch Plant Care

-How to Grow Wandering Jew Plants From Cuttings
+How to Grow Inch Plants from Cuttings

-The first is, to me, the most efficient.
+The first is, to me, is the most efficient.
 Cut off a dozen long legs and bury the cut ends in fresh potting soil.
 Keep the soil moist and within a few weeks, you’ll see new growth.
-Always make sure your soil is fresh as the salt build up in old soil is lethal to wandering jew houseplants.
+Always make sure your soil is fresh, as the salt build up in old soil is lethal to inch plants.

-The last way to re-root your wandering jew plant is to lay your cuttings right on top of the moist soil.
+The last way to re-root your inch plant is to lay your cuttings right on top of the moist soil.
 Make sure each ‘joint’ makes contact with the soil.
-Roots will form at each joint and from each a new wandering jew houseplant will grow.
+Roots will form at each joint and from each a new inch plant houseplant will grow.